 The Japanese pagoda tree (Sophora japonica or Styphnolobium japonicum) is a showy little shade tree.
-It offers frothy flowers in season, and fascinating and attractive pods.
+It offers frothy flowers when in season and fascinating and attractive pods.
 The Japanese pagoda tree is often called the Chinese scholar tree.
 This seems more appropriate, despite the Japanese reference in its scientific names, since the tree is native to China and not Japan.
 If you would like more pagoda tree info, read on.

 What is Sophora Japonica?

 The leaves of the Japanese pagoda tree are especially attractive.
-They are a bright, happy shade of green and reminiscent of a fern leaf, since each is composed of a grouping of some 10 to 15 leaflets.
+They are a bright, happy shade of green and reminiscent of a fern leaf since each is composed of a grouping of some 10 to 15 leaflets.
 The foliage on this deciduous tree turns a brilliant yellow in autumn.

 These trees won’t flower until they are at least a decade old, but it is well worth the wait.
 When they do begin flowering, you will enjoy the upright panicles of white, pea-like flowers that grow at the branch tips.
-Each panicle grows up to 15 inches and exudes a light, pretty fragrance.
+Each panicle grows up to 15 inches (38 cm.) and exudes a light, pretty fragrance.

 Growing Japanese Pagodas